Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

 When your Internet Connection is called Twitter, and your Locale connection is called lonely.

-Their is absolutely nothing this Home Menu, that won't try to insult you.
+Their is absolutely nothing in this Home Menu, that won't try to insult you.

 From Sleep Mode & Making Folders, to your Friend's List.
 This is a very interesting way to look at a 3DS Home-Menu.